 - Multiply this by 3-6 months to set your savings goal.

-- Open a separate high-yield savings account for your fund if you don't already have one.
+- Open a separate savings account for your fund if you don’t already have one.

-- Set up automatic recurring transfers from your checking account to savings account.
+- Set up automatic recurring transfers from your current account to your savings account.
 Start small if needed.

 - Develop a household budget that allows dedicating at least 5-10% of your take-home income to emergency savings.